-Masters of Business Intelligence Programs in Pennsylvania
+Masters in Business Analytics & Intelligence in Pennsylvania

 Masters in business analytics programs focus on how to use data to make business decisions.
 Programs could examine everything from collecting that data in the first place to using it to form an actionable business plan.
 Courses could look at statistical analysis, data management, and more.
 Overall, masters in business intelligence programs don’t just focus on data.
 They look beyond it, aiming to help students understand and utilize it effectively.